alturiak/nio-smith/docs/PLUGINS.md

 # Plugins
 ## Included Plugins
+Note: automatic loading of plugins can be configured by allow- and denylist in the bot's configuration.
 - `dates`: Stores dates and birthdays, posts reminders ([README.md](../plugins/dates/README.md))
 - `echo`: echoes back text following the command.
 - `help`: lists all available plugins.
 If called with a plugin as parameter, lists all available commands